Where Do You Go (La Bouche song)

 "Where Do You Go" is a song written by Peter Bischof and Franz Reuther.
 It was first recorded in 1995 by German Eurodance band La Bouche as an album-only track from their debut album, Sweet Dreams (1995).
 A cover version of the song was then recorded by German pop trio No Mercy, taken from their debut album, My Promise (1996).
-Produced by Frank Farian, it was released on 13 May 1996, as the trio's first single by MCI, BMG and Arista, and became a worldwide hit.
-It entered the top five in Australia, Austria, Belgium, France, Germany, Hungary, Lithuania, Switzerland, the United Kingdom, and the United States.
+Produced by Frank Farian, it was released on 13 May 1996 as the trio's first single and became a worldwide hit.
+It entered the top five in Australia, Austria, Belgium, France, Germany, Hungary, Israel, Lithuania, Switzerland, the United Kingdom, and the United States.
 The accompanying music video was directed by Hannes Rossacher and filmed in the US.

 American entertainment company BuzzFeed ranked the song number eight in their list of "The 101 Greatest Dance Songs of the '90s" in 2017.
 In 2021, it was ranked number forty in their list of "The 50 Best '90s Songs of Summer".

-Background and release

-The group No Mercy's frontman Marty Cintron was discovered by German music producer Frank Farian when he played at a club in Ocean Drive, Miami.
-He suggested that they should do a project together.
-Cintron then went to Farian's studio in Germany.
-Farian thought the best way to go was with a group, so Cintron introduced him to twin brothers and dancers Ariel and Gabriel Hernández which he had worked with earlier.
-They had toured with Prince and been in some of his videos.
-The first song the group recorded was a cover of Everything but the Girl's "Missing", which Farian had gotten permission to record after hearing the song in Ibiza.
-Their version made it to the top 5 in Switzerland and became a big hit throughout Europe.
-But it was their next single, "Where Do You Go", which was released in May 1996, that became an international success.
-It peaked at number-one in Denmark and Ireland.